sccn/sccn.github.io/tutorials/06_RejectArtifacts/RunICA.md

 <em>pop_runica()</em> function should detect it and uses different strategies to do so.

 However, rank
-calculations in Matlab are imprecise, especially since raw EEG data is stored as a single-precision matrix.
+calculations in MATLAB are imprecise, especially since raw EEG data is stored as a single-precision matrix.
 Thus, there are some cases in which the rank reduction arising from using average reference is not detected.
 In this case, the user should manually reduce the number of components.
-If the ICA decomposition does not look "right" (with the types of components shown on this page), check on the Matlab command line that EEGLAB reduced the number of dimensions.
+If the ICA decomposition does not look "right" (with the types of components shown on this page), check on the MATLAB command line that EEGLAB reduced the number of dimensions.
 If this is not the case, you can fix this manually.

 For example, when using 64 channels, enter "'pca', 63" in the option edit box.
 If you do not do this, the activity of one of the